Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Methods

-We follow existing manipulation planning approaches \cite{2014-posa-DirectMethodTrajectorya, 2014-dai-WholebodyMotionPlanning, 2020-toussaint-DescribingPhysicsPhysical} to formulate constraints in a way that exploits our structured understanding of the scene in terms of shapes, masses, and forces -- a structure that is otherwise hidden in standard MDP formulations.
-We formulate necessary collision, contact, and force constraints that hold for any state under rigid-body dynamics assumptions, but also add a constraint to impose quasi-static equilibrium (the static Newton-Euler equation).
-Therefore, in this formulation, start and goal states are constrained to be static, and RL will be guided with a state initialization bias for statically feasible states.
+We follow existing manipulation planning approaches \cite{2014-posa-DirectMethodTrajectorya, 2014-dai-WholebodyMotionPlanning, 2020-toussaint-DescribingPhysicsPhysical} to formulate state constraints.
+Specifically, we formulate necessary collision, contact, and force constraints that hold for any state under rigid-body dynamics, as well as assume that goals can be held in quasi-static equilibrium.

-We assume states $s\in\RRR^n$ provide generalized coordinates for a scene configuration with $m$ rigid shapes.
-For each pair $(i,j)$, let $d_{ij}(s)\in\RRR$ be the minimal distance between the $i$th and $j$th shape, and $n_{ij}(s)\in\RRR^3$ the corresponding normal.
+\paragraph{State Constraints.} Let $s\in\RRR^n$ provide generalized coordinates for a scene configuration with $m$ rigid shapes.
+For each pair $(i,j)$, let $c_{ij} \in\{0,1\}$ be a binary contact mode variable which we will sample randomly (see below).
+Further, let $d_{ij}(s)\in\RRR$ be the minimal distance between the $i$th and $j$th shape, and $n_{ij}(s)\in\RRR^3$ the corresponding normal.
+For pairs that are in contact (indicated by $c_{ij}=1$), we introduce two auxiliary decision variables: the point of attack (POA) $p_{ij}\in\RRR^3$ of force interaction between $i$ and $j$ \cite{2020-toussaint-DescribingPhysicsPhysical}, and the linear force $f_{ij}\in\RRR^3$.
+We have point-wise Jacobians for the pair distance $d_{ij}(s)$, the normal $n_{ij}(s)$, and the distance $d^p_{ij}(s)$ of the POA $p_{ij}$ to the surface of shape $i$ for given generalized coordinates $s$.